stfalcon-studio/ContentManager/README.md

 # ContentManager
-Library what helps getting photo or video from device gallery, from a cloud or from a camera.
-With asynchronous load from cload and fixed bugs for same problem devices like samsung or sony.
+Library for getting photo or video from a device gallery, cloud or camera.
+With asynchronous load from the cloud and fixed bugs for some problem devices like Samsung or Sony.

 ### Download